 The accompanying consolidated financial statements presented herein reflect the effects of the Partnership Conveyance, in which the Partnership Entities became the successor to the businesses of Inergy Partners.
 As such, the consolidated financial statements represent Inergy Partners prior to the Partnership Conveyance and the Partnership Entities subsequent to the Partnership Conveyance.
 Because the Partnership Conveyance was a transfer of assets and liabilities in exchange for partnership interests among a controlled group of companies, it has been accounted for in a manner similar to a pooling of interests, resulting in the presentation of the Partnership Entities as the successor to the continuing businesses of Inergy Partners.
-The entity representative of both the operations of (i) Inergy Partners prior to the Partnership Conveyance, is referred to herein as "Inergy'.
+The entity representative of both the operations of (i) Inergy Partners prior to the Partnership Conveyance; and (ii) the Partnership Entities subsequent to the Partnership Conveyance, is referred to herein as "Inergy'.
 The Non-Managing General Partner retained those assets and liabilities not conveyed to the Partnership.
 All significant intercompany balances and transactions have been eliminated in consolidation.